I’m here to tell you that Facebook Messenger marketing with chatbots is everything you thought it was—and more.

 Facebook Messenger chatbots can do everything that email can and more.

-Facebook Messenger chatbots can do everything that a landing page can do and more.
+Facebook Messenger chatbots can do everything a landing page can do and more.

-And Facebook Messenger chatbots can do it better.
+And Facebook Messenger chatbots can practically do it all.

 Does that look like something you’d like to spend your weekend working on?

 Unless you’re a developer, probably not.

 Thankfully, products came to bridge the gap between Ordinary Marketer Joe and the Extremely Complicated Facebook Messenger API.

 With a chatbot tool like MobileMonkey, for example, you can now do a lot of cool things with Facebook Messenger with very little effort and no coding required, like:

 - qualify or disqualify leads in the chatbot progression

 - use Zapier integrations to bring leads from chat platforms over to your CRM